rafamago/rafamago/README.md

 # 👩🏾‍💻 Rafaela Gomes

 Studying Analysis and Systems Development Technology.
-My passion for technology began when I learned to program in Python just as a hobby and ended up becoming interested in learning other languages.
+My passion for technology began when i learned to program in Python just as a hobby and ended up becoming interested in learning other languages.
-I did a bootcamp where I learned how to develop the front-end part of websites using JavaScript, HTML, CSS and Angular with Node.Js, I have projects created in Python, knowledge in related and unrelated databases (SqlServer, DBeaver, MongoDB), Git, academic project in Java, and i'm currently improving my knowledge in C#.
+I did a bootcamp where i learned how to develop the front-end part of websites using JavaScript, HTML, CSS and Angular with Node.Js.
+I have projects created in Python and WebAPIs in .NET, Entity Framework and MySQL.
+Have knowledge in related and unrelated databases (MySQL, PostgreSQL, Oracle, SqlServer, DBeaver, MongoDB), Git, Jira and using GCP for log analysis, have academic projects in Java and C#, .NET and MySQL with Windows Forms interface, and i’m also gaining experience in development using C#, .NET and MVC in my internship.
+Currently in my personal studies, i am improving my knowledge in projects using .NET and Angular.

 ## Conecte-se comigo
 [![Linkedin](https://img.shields.io/badge/Linkedin-black?style=for-the-badge&logo=linkedin&logoColor=00ffee)](https://www.linkedin.com/in/rafaela-gomes-54025b15b/)